KevinBalz/meku/README.md

 # meku [![Build Status](https://travis-ci.org/KevinBalz/meku.svg?branch=master)](https://travis-ci.org/KevinBalz/meku)

-meku is a simple content pipeline for game makers
+meku is a simple customizable asset pipeline for game makers

 # What it does